 This report provides findings from a qualitative analysis of evidence-based and culturally relevant behavioral health practices offered at NNEDLearn, a SAMHSA training, offered from 2011 to 2020.
-It includes an overview of NNEDLearn, case studies, strategies and lessons learned, and conclusion.
+It includes an overview of NNEDLearn, case studies, strategies, and lessons learned.

 This resource list was developed by the PTTC Culturally & Linguistically Appropriate Practices Work Group, and represents a compilation of resources produced by the PTTC Network to help individuals understand the impact of culture and identity in prevention efforts.
-All resources are free to access.
-This list is by no means exhaustive, and will be updated periodically to ensure it has the most relevant resources.
 The list includes resources for multiple racial and gender groups, as well as adolescents and veterans.

 This list of resources is a collaboration between all Technology Transfer Centers and includes categories for behavioral health, substance use and prevention, working with youth, and discrimination, race, and privilege.